 - Check your route for any traffic jams along the way; if it’s particularly problematic on a certain day, go an alternative route.a

-If you or a loved one is injured in a car accident in Virginia, the attorneys at Huffman & Huffman are here to review your case for free and fight for the compensation you need to pay for your medical expenses, lost wages, pain and suffering, and more.
+If you or a loved one is injured in a car accident in Virginia pr Chesapeake, the car accident attorneys at Huffman & Huffman are here to review your case for free and fight for the compensation you need to pay for your medical expenses, lost wages, pain and suffering, and more.

 Contact our Newport News injury attorneys at (757) 599-6050 to get started with a no-fee, no-obligation consultation today.

 What Happens If You’re Hit by an Uninsured Driver?

 Pedestrian accidents in Virginia are the cause of countless injuries every year.
 Regrettably, those involved in these accidents are often left with physical and emotional injuries that have far-reaching consequences.
 After being hurt in an accident, victims can file a personal injury lawsuit.
 But what happens when the involved driver has no car insurance coverage...

 What to Do If the At-Fault Driver’s Insurance Is Not Sufficient

 Accidents happen, and they happen more than you might think.
 Car accidents occur at an alarming rate, reaching thousands each day.
 Most of the time, insurance policies will cover the expenses related to any damages or injuries—typically the at-fault driver’s policy in states with negligence laws like Virginia.
 However, you might be even more unfortunate...